 Has no special setting dedicated to it.

-Now choose wisely depending on the CPU part of the Stats, if you lose frames on CPU section it means that your CPU/GPU needs to breathe and so you should reduce the quality/improve the speed.
+Choose wisely depending on the CPU Stats, if you lose frames on CPU section it means that your CPU/GPU needs to breathe and so you should reduce the quality/improve the speed.

 If the network loses frames your computer is producing more data than your Internet connection can support, so you should reduce the bitrate or the quality to permit a smoother video.